 From what I understand when reading a geological explanation of the creation of Fjarðárgljúfur is that a glacial lagoon was created when the hard rock obstructed the glacial river.
 It then started digging out, as it were, this beautiful canyon and at last clearing the obstruction.

-People were standing and sitting on all the edges, as from there you get the best view of the canyon.
-You do this at your own risk though as it is dangerous
+People were standing and sitting on all the ledges, as from there you get the best view of the canyon.
+You did this at your own risk though as it was dangerous.
+Now these edges are fenced off.

 Fjaðrárgljúfur canyon looks like it belongs to the world of the Game of Thrones TV-series, and many of the scenes of GOT have been shot in Iceland.
 Recent scenes were shot here in Fjaðrárgljúfur, where you will see dragons flying in the canyon (minute 1:08).